engr101staff/engr101matlab/_sources/vectors_and_matrices/content/creating_matrices.in.rst

 |

-And the next time you're at a (socially distanced) party, you can show off this one:
+And the next time you're at a party, you can show off this one:

 .. raw:: html